dayvidwhy/dayvidwhy.github.io/_posts/2021-09-04-serving-jekyll-sites-offline.markdown

 ---
 layout: post
-title:  "Jekyll Service Worker"
+title:  "Serving Jekyll Sites Offline"
 date:   2021-09-04 12:00:00 +1000
-categories: jekyll serviceworker liquid
+categories: jekyll service-worker liquid
-permalink: jekyll-service-worker
+permalink: serving-jekyll-sites-offline
 ---
-Back in 2017 when I was originally putting this new blog together with Jekyll I made a point of integrating a service worker with the build process.
-Generating the required urls to cache using liquid tags and embedding these within the URL's to be cached on service worker activation can be included.
+When I put this new blog together with Jekyll I added a service worker to the build process, generating the required URL's to cache using liquids templating language.
+I was then able to include those generated links in my service workers code to save me needing to manaully update the list over time.

-# Caching built pages from jekyll
+# Creating a list of pages in the Jekyll site
 In a [previous post](/simple-service-worker-setup) I show a simple service worker setup where some URL's are specified for caching.
 When building the site with Jekyll, it is good to not have to keep a list of every page up to date in the service workers set of routes to cache, so we can instead use liquid within our service workers file to generate the routes we need to cache at build time.

 ```js{% raw %}